-- ANGLE is set to DEGREE - STAT DIAGNOSTICS is set to ON - DISABLE logBASE and DISABLE Σ(are set to YES - Press OK to first validate any loaded TI Apps and then set up the exam mode.
+- ANGLE is set to DEGREE

+- STAT DIAGNOSTICS is set to ON

+- DISABLE logBASE and DISABLE Σ(are set to YES

+- DISABLE Numeric Solver is set to NO

+- Press OK to first validate any loaded TI Apps and then set up the exam mode.
 When validation and test mode setup is complete, the confirmation screen will display.